arria-nlg/index-arria-workshop/README.md

 We have provided a basic node web app that strings together calls between the various services.
 To know how to connect to the services the app uses a `.env` file.

-Create a `.env` file in the root directory of your clone of the project repository by copying the sample `.env.example` file using the following command:
+Create a `.env` file in the root directory of your project repository by copying the sample `.env.example` file with the following command:

   ```none
   cp .env.example .env